Local Government Extraordinary Elections 2022

 Eligible electors can apply for a postal vote by completing an Application for Postal Voting Papers form, which can be downloaded here(PDF, 152KB).
 Please return the completed and signed form to the Town of Cambridge (1 Bold Park Drive, Floreat 6014) as soon possible to provide sufficient time for a postal vote pack to be sent to your address.

-To vote by post in the Wembley Ward Extraordinary Election, all completed Application for Postal Voting Papers must be returned to the Town of Cambridge by 4.00pm on Tuesday, 23 August 2022.
+To vote by post in the Coast Ward Extraordinary Election, all completed Application for Postal Voting Papers must be returned to the Town of Cambridge as soon as possible.

 Postal voting papers will be sent to all electors who have applied for a postal vote after the election notice is published.
 A postal vote can be cast as soon as the election package is received.